-The NACADA Research Committee, the NACADA Center for Research at KSU, the Theory, Philosophy, & History of Advising Community, and the NACADA Annual Conference Advisory Board is pleased to offer this new “session type” at the 2021 NACADA Annual Conference.
+The NACADA Research Committee, the NACADA Center for Research at KSU, the Theory, Philosophy, & History of Advising Community, and the NACADA Annual Conference Advisory Board are pleased to offer this new “session type” at the 2021 NACADA Annual Conference.
 Please see below for more information about Scholarly Papers:

 What is a Scholarly Paper?